HewlettPackard/shs-docs/README.md

 ### Prerequisites

-- **Docker installed**: Ensure that Docker is installed on your machine.
+- **Podman installed**: Ensure that Podman is installed on your machine.
 - **Repository cloned**: Ensure you have cloned the repository containing your markdown files and the script.

 ### Instructions